mattgabor/HD17/README.md

 ## Built at HackDavis '17

-A writing improvement tool for non-native English speakers.
+A Writing improvement tool for non-native English speakers.

 ## Instructions: